onnx/sklearn-onnx/_sources/pipeline.rst.txt

 Convert a pipeline
 ==================

-*skl2onnx* converts any machine learning pipeline into *ONNX* pipelines.
-Every transformer or predictors is converted into one or multiple nodes into the *ONNX* graph.
+*skl2onnx* converts any machine learning pipeline into an *ONNX* pipeline.
+Every transformer or predictor is converted into one or multiple nodes in the *ONNX* graph.
 Any `ONNX backend <https://github.com/onnx/onnx/blob/main/docs/ImplementingAnOnnxBackend.md>`_ can then use this graph to compute equivalent outputs for the same inputs.